thepegasos/blog/_posts/2022-07-16-What-is-Machine-Learning?.md

 ---
 toc: true
 layout: post
-description: What is Machine Learning?
+description: Machine Learning and it's Core Componentes – No Code!
 categories: [markdown]
 title: What is Machine Learning?
 ---